Filipe de Souza

 Filipe Clemente de Souza (born 26 October 1976) is a Macanese race driver.

 He has competed in the Macau Hotel Fortuna Trophy from 2000 to 2003 with a best finish of fourth in 2003.
 Since 2003 he has been competing in the Macau Touring Car Championship with a best placing of third in 2009.
-In 2011 he will compete in the World Touring Car Championship driving for Corsa Motorsport.
+In 2011 he competed in the World Touring Car Championship driving for Corsa Motorsport.